-(a) Noted the report of the working group on trends in national institutional arrangements, including the annexes contained in the background document, and expressed its appreciation to other working groups of the Committee of Experts and international organizations with first-hand experience of the issues for providing valuable contributions to the methodology development phase;

-(b) Recognized the complex and broad scope of the work that the working group is undertaking, especially in view of the fact that there is no single universal solution or model that fits all countries, and commended the working group for its considerable efforts in formulating the indicators for assessing geospatial national institutional arrangements, and encouraged the use and promotion of good-practice case studies to demonstrate the diversity of the institutional landscape;

-(c) Acknowledged that open data, data-sharing policies and the use of volunteered geographic information are critical to advancing the use of geospatial information, but noted that these issues are beyond the scope of the work of the working group and would be better addressed by other working areas within the Committee of Experts, such as legal and policy frameworks, fundamental geospatial data themes and the integration of statistical and geospatial information;

-(d) Reiterating the need to provide Member States with options on how best to create robust national geospatial institutional structures, encouraged the working group to continue its work in close consultation with the global geospatial community and, in order to give the work greater focus, to report on its progress to the Bureau prior to presenting it to the Committee at its next session.
+- (a) Noted the report of the Working Group on Trends in National Institutional Arrangements in global geospatial information management, including the Annexes detailed in the background paper to the report, and expressed appreciation to other UN-GGIM working groups and international organizations, with first-hand experience of the issues, for providing valuable contributions to the methodology development phase. - (b) Recognised the complex and broad scope of the work the Working Group is undertaking, especially given the context that there is no single universal solution or model that fits all countries, and commended them for their considerable efforts in formulating the indicators for assessing geospatial national institutional arrangements, and encouraged the use and promotion of good practise case studies to demonstrate the diversity of the institutional landscape. - (c) Acknowledged that open data, data sharing policies, and the use of volunteered geographic information are critical to advancing the use of geospatial information, but noted that these issues are beyond the scope of work of the Working Group and would be better addressed by other working areas within the Committee of Experts, such as legal and policy frameworks, fundamental geospatial data themes, and the integration of statistical and geospatial information. - (d) Reiterating the need to provide Member States with options on how best to create robust national geospatial institutional structures the Working Group is encouraged to continue its work in close consultation with the global geospatial community and, in order to give the work greater focus, present its progress to the Bureau prior to presenting to the Committee at its next session.